golemfactory/golem-architecture/arch-snapshot/arch.md

 ### Reputation management

+PR: this is part of the business logic layer. you would need to think about how to add objects from this layer and SDK implementations in different versions to this document. and the concept of building various reputation methods.

+PR: ya-provider is also from this layer and you could write down what configurations it supports. e.g. node attestation, authorization certificates, etc.

 ## Key architectural shortcomings
 This section contains known shortcomings of the implemented architecture — irrespective of whether they were intentional or unintentional.

 ### Preexisting two categories of actors
 The preexisting categories of actors (providers and requesters) and their asymmetric roles are limiting in certain scenarios.
 FIXME FIXME FIME